DaSpors/shellphp/README.md

 ShellPHP
 ========
-ShellPHP helps you bring the power and ease of installation to the command line.
+ShellPHP helps you bring the power and ease of installation of PHP to the command line.